NinerBull/tRP3_RPNameInQuests/README.md

 ## About
-This is an _unofficial_ module for [Total RP 3](https://github.com/Total-RP/Total-RP-3) that enhances questing immersion by putting your TRP3 IC Name into Quest Text!
+This is an _unofficial_ module for [Total RP 3](https://github.com/Total-RP/Total-RP-3) that enhances questing immersion by putting your TRP3 Character Name (and optionally Race and Class) into Quest Text!

 ## Features
 With this addon, it accesses info from your currently selected Total RP 3 Character Profile, and with it:

-* It can replace your character's OOC name (e.g. `Bestwarreu`) with your TRP3 IC name (e.g. `Sir Obvious Testman`) in Quests, Gossip Text, and Says/Yells/Emotes from NPCS!
+* Replaces your Character's OOC name (e.g. `Bestwarreu`) with your TRP3 IC name (e.g. `Sir Obvious Testman`) in Quests, Gossip Text, and Says/Yells/Emotes from NPCs!
-* You can select how NPCs address you - Title, First Name and/or Last Name, or a combination!
-* You can also choose to swap your OOC Race and Class Name (e.g. `Orc / Warrior`) with your TRP3 IC Race and Class (e.g. `Ogre / Brawler`) in the same text!
+* Optionally replace your OOC Race and Class Name (e.g. `Orc / Warrior`) with your TRP3 IC Race and Class (e.g. `Ogre / Brawler`) or with your own Custom Text too!

 ## Installation
 Download the latest version below, and unzip it in your `<warcraft>\<_version_>\Interface\Addons` folder if installing manually.